gevaertw/LinuxRDPBastion/README.md

-#
-Prerequisites on laptop
+# Prerequisites on laptop
-- Assuming you work from a Linux or Mac pc (bash behaves funky on Windows)
+- Assuming you work from a Linux or Mac pc (bash behaves funky on Windows / WSL)
 - bash
 - az cli
 - jq

 # Install base
-- You need to do this only once.  contains bastion, wich could be a pricy component.
+- You need to do this only once.
+Contains bastion, wich could be a pricy component.
 You can delete it and redeploy to save some EUR
 - Execute the script:
 ```bash
 deployNetwork.sh